google/WebFundamentals/src/_langs/en/devtools/setup/device-testing/real-vs-emulator.markdown

 TBD.
 Developers must test on real devices be it in your hand or in the cloud.
 But they should also test on device emulators.
 This doc is a discussion on the pros and cons of both.

 TBD.
-This article might be helpful, at least in framing the different options (for sure, give out props to the article, if we paraphrase).
+This article might be helpful, at least in framing the different options (for sure, give out props to the article, if we paraphrase): http://www.smashingmagazine.com/2014/09/03/testing-mobile-emulators-simulators-remote-debugging/

 {% include modules/nextarticle.liquid %}